 Lifeline 100 can accommodate all riders and all abilities, learn more on their website.
 Image courtesy of Annapolis Discovered.

 All Bikes, All Abilities

-All bikes are welcome, and participants can choose from one of four routes.
-Options include 100- and 65-mile scenic routes with views of the Severn River, Chesapeake Bay, and Annapolis as well as 30 and 15-mile flat, paved trail routes ideal for families, adaptive bikes and people with special needs, who can register at a 2-for-1 rate with their accompanying rider thanks to Ride Leader sponsor Prophasys.
+All bikes are welcome; participants can choose from one of four routes.
+Options include 100- and 65-mile scenic routes with views of the Severn River, Chesapeake Bay, and Annapolis as well as 30 and 15-mile flat, paved trail routes ideal for families, adaptive bikes, and people with special needs, who can register at a 2-for-1 rate with their accompanying rider thanks to Ride Leader sponsor Prophasys.

 There will also be a free Children’s Bike Rodeo which includes a bike safety check, helmet instruction, and safe riding tips followed by a fun obstacle course for younger riders.

-Riders come from near and far to participate in Lifeline 100, like these ladies from New Jersey.
+Like these ladies from New Jersey, riders come from near and far to participate in Lifeline 100.
 Image courtesy of Jon Korin.

 Adding to the event’s appeal, 100% of the proceeds support local nonprofits including the Anne Arundel Crisis Response System, Friends of Anne Arundel County Trails, Friends of Kinder Farm Park, and Bike AAA.
 As a bonus, other nonprofits can also use Lifeline as a fundraising event themselves.